microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/cluster_api/capi_azure/arm_template/dc_vanilla/_index.md

 * _azuremonitor-containers_ - The Azure monitor for containers cluster extension.
 To learn more about it, you can check our Jumpstart ["Integrate Azure Monitor for Containers with GKE as an Azure Arc Connected Cluster using Kubernetes extensions](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_k8s/day2/gke/gke_monitor_extension/) scenario.

-* _arc-data-services_ - The Azure Arc enabled data services cluster extension that was used troughout this scenario in order to deploy the data services infrastructure.
+* _arc-data-services_ - The Azure Arc enabled data services cluster extension that was used throughout this scenario in order to deploy the data services infrastructure.

 * In order to view these cluster extensions, click on the Azure Arc enabled Kubernetes resource Extensions settings.